siruguri/railsschool-catchup-ruby/level2/course_content/going_deeper_into_methods.md

 # Something's Bound To Happen

-The specific values that are assigned to the variables when they are defined, within a given scope, constitute a _binding_.
-Intuitively enough, to know what the value of a given variable is, you have to use the `binding` method.
+The specific values that are assigned to the variables when they are defined, within a given scope, constitute a _binding_, because variables that have been defined are said to have been "bound" to a value.
+Intuitively enough, to know what value a given variable is bound to, you have to use the `binding` method.

 The method cannot output the value by itself - in order to do so, you have to tell Ruby to actually perform an expression evaluation, using that binding:

-    a=1
     puts "The local variables are: #{local_variables}"
+    puts "Is the variable a already bound to a value?
+Ans: #{defined? :a}" a=1
     value_a = binding.eval("a")
     puts "The value of a is #{value_a}"
     ==> The local variables are: [:_, :a]
     ==> The value of a is 1

-This is a somewhat roundabout way of obtaining the value of a variable - after all, you could have just printed it out like so - `puts "#{a}"` - so this is just to illustrate how binding works.
+This is a somewhat roundabout way of obtaining the value of a variable - after all, you could have just printed it out like so - `puts "#{a}"` - so this snippet is just to illustrate how binding works, and it's not the best solution to the problem of obtaining the value of a known variable.
 To get a better sense of why it's helpful, let's look at the code in snippets **1**, **2**, and **3**.

 # Advanced Topics